holmstead/pands-weekly-tasks/README.md

 7. `es.py`

    this program reads in a textfile (given as an arguement) and counts the number of instances of the letter E.

+8. `plottask.py`

+   this program displays a histogram of a normal distribution of a 1000 values with a mean of 5 and standard deviation of 2, and a plot of the function  h(x)=x3 in the range 0 to 10 on the one set of axes.

 ## References